 It looked like the furthest parking zone from the festival and was a 20 minute walk to the ticket office, which I didn’t think was too bad.
 There’s accessible parking and camping right next to the festival entrance we used.

-Sign up for more information and ticket alerts on the CarFest website.
+Find out more on the CarFest website.

 CarFest South 2019 review: final thoughts on this family-friendly car festival

 The site layout and ‘worlds’ within the festival were well thought out and easy to navigate after a few hours.
 And the only time it felt crowded was around the stages and track where people were obviously vying for the best views.
 It was always easy to step away and I never worried about the girls getting swept off.

 The atmosphere was great and the variety of activities going on meant we were torn about what to do next, although ultimately guided by the kids’ stamina and the heat.
 The quality of the entertainment on offer was excellent.